Booth School (Philadelphia)

-The Booth School or "The Booth School: A Country School for Boys and Girls" was a private or independent school in the Philadelphia Main Line suburbs from 1938 to 1976.
+The Booth School or "The Booth School: A Country School for Boys and Girls" was a private secondary school in the Philadelphia Main Line suburbs from 1938 to 1976.
 The 27 acre campus it occupied for most of its existence was located at the intersection of Ithan Avenue and Clyde Road in Rosemont, Pennsylvania, and is now the site of Hill Top Preparatory School; this site is in Lower Merion Township.